What does a Employment Specialist do?

 Responsibilities:

-- Conduct assessments to determine clients' skills, interests, and employment goals.
+- Conduct assessments to identify clients' skills, interests, and employment goals.

-- Assist clients in job search activities, including resume writing, interview preparation, and job application submission.
+- Assist clients in job search strategies, including resume writing, interview preparation, and job application follow-up.

-- Provide on-the-job training and support to clients and employers to ensure successful job placement.
+- Provide ongoing support and coaching to clients and employers to ensure successful job placement and retention.

 Qualifications